Emre-Emiroglu/HMUtilities/README.md

 * Canvas Group Animation: Smoothly animate the alpha of a CanvasGroup over time.
 * List Utilities: Functions for shuffling and sorting lists.
 * Time Calculation: Tools to measure elapsed time during development.
-* Editor Tools: Easily create new tags in the Unity editor.
+* Editor Tools: Create new tags in the Unity editor.

 ## Getting Started
 Install via UPM with git URL